In-ground vs. above-ground: Which pool type is right for you?

 Installing an in-ground swimming pool is a full-on construction project that involves digging up your backyard, installing new pipes and wires, and more.
 On average, it takes roughly 6 to 10 weeks for the design, permitting, excavation, and installation process.
 Be prepared for the process to take much longer due to any supply chain- or pandemic-related delays.

+Before you sign any paperwork, inquire about the average installation time and any roadblocks that may hold things up.
+Delays are likely inevitable (as they are in any major home project), but at least you’ll be prepared to handle whatever comes your way.
 You’ll also need to decide which type of in-ground pool you want.
-The three most popular types are concrete (gunite or shotcrete), vinyl, and fiberglass.
-Concrete is a durable option that should last a lifetime, but it’s typically more expensive and takes longer to install than vinyl or fiberglass.
+The three most popular types are concrete (gunite or shotcrete), vinyl pools, and fiberglass in-ground pools.
+Concrete is a durable option that should last a lifetime, but it’s typically more expensive and takes longer to install than a vinyl liner pool or fiberglass.
 A licensed pool contractor can help you decide on the best type of pool for your backyard—and your budget.
+For a quick and less involved installation, go with an above-ground pool made from durable resin, steel, or aluminum.
+Be strategic about where you place the pool.
+Avoid installing it over or near septic tanks and buried cable lines, and under overhead wires.
+The ground should be cleared and leveled before the pool is installed.

 Above-ground pools can be purchased online from retailers like Amazon and Walmart and shipped right to your front door.
 While you can pay a professional to install an above-ground pool, it’s a completely doable DIY project for any eager homeowner to tackle over a few days.